-Fulfillment.
-It’s something that we all attain to have in our lives, something that we go about obtaining in different ways.
-For some, fulfillment is a life goal, that one specific item that they have worked their entire lives for.
-For others, it is seeking validation from others, to know that what they are doing matters to the world, that people are listening to them.
-Still others find fulfillment in the teachings of their Higher Power that guides their footsteps.
+FULFILLMENT.
+It’s something that we all aspire to have in our lives, something that we go about obtaining in different ways.
+For some, fulfillment is a life goal, that one specific item that they have worked their entire lives for – such as a home.
+For others, it is seeking validation from others, to know that what they are doing matters to the world, that other people are listening to them.
+Still others find fulfillment in the teachings of their Higher Power that guides their footsteps through life.

-I am seeking fulfillment.
+I am still seeking fulfillment.
 I thought I knew what would make me happy.
 I thought I knew what I wanted out of life.
-I have goals, I have things that I want to accomplish in life, but they aren’t fulfilling me like I thought that they would.
+I have goals, I have things I want to accomplish in life, but they are not fulfilling me like I thought that they would.

 “By my senior year, I had achieved everything that people were telling me would bring me fulfillment.
 Everything that I wanted to do and achieve while in college happened.
 And yet, I was still unfulfilled.
 Something was missing.”